-Analysing the size and PDI of the F6 as the optimized SMEDDS formulation consisting of 10% w/w oil, 20% w/w surfactant, and 70% w/w co-surfactant showed the mean particle size of $145 \pm 9$ nm and the PDI of $0.116 \pm 0.059$ both considered appropriate (Figure 2B).
+Analysing the size and PDI of the F6 as the optimized SMEDDS formulation consisting of 10% w/w oil, 20% w/w surfactant, and 70% w/w co-surfactant showed the mean particle size of 145 ± 9 nm and the PDI of 0.116 ± 0.059 both considered appropriate (Figure 2B).
 The prepared emulsion as a result of the dispersion of F6 in the aqueous medium could be considered a nanoemulsion due to the mean size below 200 nm.

 The nanoemulsion was developed utilizing the spontaneous emulsification technique.
 In this technique, the size is reduced by the selection of the appropriate oil, surfactant, and cosurfactant at the optimum concentration as there is no control on the emulsification phase in SMEDDS formulations and based on the fact that the emulsification occurs inside the GI system with a predetermined environment.
 This method is classified as a low-energy emulsification method.
+The spontaneous developed utilizing the spontaneous emulsification of the appropriate oil, surfactant, and cosurfactant at the optimum concentration as there is no control on the emulsification occurs inside the GI system with a predetermined environment.
+This method is classified as a low-energy emulsification method.